NeuralDev-io/csci262_pooh_bear_intrusion_detection_modeling/Report.md

 where:

-- **Time** is a string of time with the format *\<dd-mm-yyyy hh:mm:ss\>*
+- **Time** is a string of time with the format `<DD-MM-YYYY HH:MM:ss>`
 - **Module** is the module that logged the event, e.g. "Analysis Engine", "Activity Engine", ...
 - **LEVEL** is the log level
-- **Log type** is the type of the log record, e.g. "Activity Log", "Vehicle Log", ...
+- **Log type** is the type of the log record based on the type of information it refers to, e.g. "Activity Log", "Vehicle Log", etc.
-- **EVENT** is the event type, e.g. "ARRIVAL", "SPEEDING", "DEPART_END_ROAD", ...
+- **EVENT** is an enumerated type represented in the system as discrete events which consists of the following representations:
+  - `ARRIVAL` is the arrival of a vehicle into the simulation at the start of the road and only up to 23:00 on any given day.
+  - `PARK_START` is the time the vehicle has started parking on the side of the road.
+  - `VEHICLE_MOVE` is the time the vehicle has stopped parking and begun to move again.
+  - `DEPART_SIDE_ROAD` is the time the vehicle has departed via a side road and is discard by the system for reporting purposes.
+  - `DEPART_END_ROAD` is the time the vehicle has completely traversed the length of the road and an average speed is reocreded by the system for generating speeding tickets.
+The vehicle has now left the road system.
-- **Additional information** is any information deemed necessary for the logged event, e.g. a message or the vehicle type, registration ID, ...
+- **Additional information** is any information deemed necessary for the logged event, e.g. a message or the vehicle type, registration ID, speed, etc...

 ## Activity Engine

 ### Event generation

-For each day and for each vehicle type, the Activity engine follows the folllowing process to generate discrete events of vehicles:
+For each day and for each vehicle type, the Activity engine follows the folllowing process to generate a discrete event simulation model of vehicles:

 - **Generate arrival events**
   Using the normal distribution, the number of occurences for the vehicle type can be calculated, which in turn produces the rate of occurence.
 Using the rate of occurence, the activity engine can generate the next arrival delta interval using an exponential distribution and the Poisson process.